pulumi/pulumi-digitalocean/README.md

   variables, ordered by precedence, `DIGITALOCEAN_TOKEN` or `DIGITALOCEAN_ACCESS_TOKEN`.
 - `digitalocean:spacesAccessId` - (Optional) The access key ID used for Spaces API operations.
 May be set via the `SPACES_ACCESS_KEY_ID` environment variable.
-- `digitalocean:spacesSecretId` - (Optional) The access key ID used for Spaces API operations.
+- `digitalocean:spacesSecretKey` - (Optional) The access key ID used for Spaces API operations.
 May be set via the `SPACES_SECRET_ACCESS_KEY` environment variable.
 - `digitalocean:apiEndpoint` - (Optional) This can be used to override the base URL for DigitalOcean API requests.
 May be set via the `DIGITALOCEAN_API_URL` environment variable.
 Default is `https://api.digitalocean.com`.